utopia-foss/dantro/doc/data_io/data_ops.rst

 Data Processing
 ===============
-Through the :py:mod:`~dantro.utils.data_ops` module, dantro supplies some useful functionality to generically work with function calls.
+Through the :py:mod:`~dantro.data_ops` module, dantro supplies some useful functionality to generically work with function calls.
 This is especially useful for numerical operations.

-The :py:mod:`~dantro.utils.data_ops` module can be used on its own, but it is certainly worth to have a look at :doc:`transform`, which wraps the application and combination of modules to further generalize the processing of dantro data.
+The :py:mod:`~dantro.data_ops` module can be used on its own, but it is certainly worth to have a look at :doc:`transform`, which wraps the application and combination of modules to further generalize the processing of dantro data.
 For practical examples, of combining data processing operations with the data transformation framework, have a look at :doc:`examples`.

 .. contents::